 - Celebrations and parties.
-The Charter School will provide a list of healthy party ideas to parents andteachers, including non-food celebration ideas.
+The district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.
 Healthy party ideas are available from the Alliance for a Healthier Generation and from the USDA. - 2.
 Classroom snacks brought by parents.
-The Charter School will provide to parents a list of foods andbeverages that meet Smart Snacks nutrition standards. - 3.
-Rewards and incentives.
-The Charter School will provide teachers and other relevant school staff alist of alternative ways to reward children.
+The District will provide to parents a list of foods and beverages that meet Smart Snacks nutrition standards. - Rewards and incentives.
+The District will provide teachers and other relevant school staff a list of alternative ways to reward children.
 Foods and beverages will not be withheld as punishment for any reason, such as for performance or behavior.